Influenza – Diagnosis, Symptoms, and Treatment

 How Common is Influenza?

 Death rates are higher in the elderly and infants during epidemics.
-However, during pandemics, there also appears to be a high rate of death in young adults age 20-40.
-The 2009 pandemic was associated with high death rates and morbidity in children and young adults.
+However, during pandemics, there also appears to be a high death rate in young adults age 20-40.
+The 2009 pandemic was associated with increased death rates and morbidity in children and young adults.

 Signs and Symptoms